genomicepidemiology/flankophile/README.md

 #### Rerunning the pipeline
-If you want to rerun part of the pipeline you simply delete output folders and files and Snakemake will rerun these part of the pipeline.
+If you want to rerun part of the pipeline you simply delete output folders and files and Snakemake will rerun these part of the pipeline when you give the run command `snakemake --use-conda --cores 39` again.
 You must delete output in descending order starting with 99 and down to where you do not want to rerun anymore.

 **New config settings**

 If you want to rerun the pipeline with new settings you must look in the config file [config.yaml](config.yaml) and take note of the numbered sections.
 If you want to change a parameters you must delete all output with a number equal or higher than the numbe of the section.

 **More data**